Lawn: Chemicals

 An increased concern from the general public over pesticide and fertilizer use and their associated health risks, combined with the implementation of the legislation, such as the US Food Quality Protection Act, has resulted in the reduced presence of synthetic chemicals, namely pesticides, in urban landscapes such as lawns in the late 20th century.
 Many of these concerns over the safety and environmental impact of some of the synthetic fertilizers and pesticides has led to their ban by the United States Environmental Protection Agency and many local governments.
 The use of pesticides and other chemicals to care for lawns has also led to the death of nearly 7 million birds each year, a topic that was central to the novel Silent Spring by the conservationist Rachel Carson.

-The use of lawn chemicals made its first appearance in the 18th century through the introduction of “English garden” fads.
+The use of lawn chemicals made its first appearance in the 18th century through the introduction of "English garden" fads.
 These types of lawns put precise hedging, clean cut grass, and extravagant plants on display.
 Following the initial introduction of lawn chemicals, they have still been continually used throughout North America.
 Because many of the turf-grass species in North America are not native to our ecosystems, they require extensive maintenance.
 According to the United States Geological Survey, 99% of the urban water samples that were tested contained one or more types of pesticides.
 In addition to water contamination, chemicals are making their way into houses which can lead to chronic exposure.
 Currently, standards for pesticide management practices have been put in place through the Food Quality Protection Act.

-Decreasing environmental impact
+Environmental impact

-In the United States, lawn heights are generally maintained by gasoline-powered lawnmowers, which contribute to urban smog during the summer months.
-The EPA found, in some urban areas, up to 5% of smog was due to small gasoline engines made before 1997, such as are typically used on lawnmowers.
+In the United States, lawn heights are generally maintained by gasoline-powered lawn mowers, which contribute to urban smog during the summer months.
+The EPA found, in some urban areas, up to 5% of smog was due to small gasoline engines made before 1997, such as are typically used on lawn mowers.
 Since 1997, the EPA has mandated emissions controls on newer engines in an effort to reduce smog.

 A 2010 study seemed to show lawn care inputs were balanced by the carbon sequestration benefits of lawns, and they may not be contributors to anthropogenic global warming.
 Lawns with high maintenance (mowing, irrigation, and leaf blowing) and high fertilization rates have a net emission of carbon dioxide and nitrous oxide that have large global warming potential.
 Lawns that are fertilized, irrigated, and mowed weekly have a lower species diversity.

 Replacing turf grass with low-maintenance groundcovers or employing a variety of low-maintenance perennials, trees and shrubs can be a good alternative to traditional lawn spaces, especially in hard-to-grow or hard-to-mow areas, as it can reduce maintenance requirements, associated pollution and offers higher aesthetic and wildlife value.
+Growing a mixed variety of flowering plants instead of turfgrass is sometimes referred to as meadowscaping.